"A reader lives a thousand lives before he dies… The man who never reads lives only one."

 - Legitimating luxury: How media narratives mitigate institutional complexity for heritage houses – Marie-Agnès Parmentier (HEC Montreal, Canada) and Eileen Fischer(York University, Canada)

 11:00 – 11.30 AM Coffee/tea break

 11:30 – 12:30 AM SESSION II: POPULAR STORIES

-- Brand storytelling: Creating compelling cultural narratives – Pauline Maclaran (Royal Holloway, University of London, UK) and Lorna Stevens (University of Westminster, UK)
+- Brand storytelling: Creating compelling cultural narratives – Pauline Maclaran (Royal Holloway, University of London, UK) and Lorna Stevens (University of Bath, UK)